pandas-dev/pandas/doc/source/overview.rst

     1, TimeSeries, "Series with index containing datetimes" 2, DataFrame, "General 2D labeled, size-mutable tabular structure with potentially heterogeneously-typed columns"
-    3, WidePanel, "General 3D labeled, also size-mutable array"
+    3, Panel, "General 3D labeled, also size-mutable array"

 Why more than 1 data structure?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The best way to think about the pandas data structures is as flexible containers
+The best way to think about the pandas data structures is as flexible
-for lower dimensional data.
-For example, DataFrame is a container for Series,
+containers for lower dimensional data.
+For example, DataFrame is a container
-and WidePanel is a container for DataFrame objects.
-We would like to be able to
+for Series, and Panel is a container for DataFrame objects.
+We would like to be
-insert and remove objects from these containers in a dictionary-like fashion.
+able to insert and remove objects from these containers in a dictionary-like
+fashion.

 Also, we would like sensible default behaviors for the common API functions
 which take into account the typical orientation of time series and